 Instead, Tarik went to STS Tire and Auto Service in Greenbrook, N.J.
-He stayed about 3 years and learned a lot and was exposed to a lot of different cars, such as high-end vehicles including Ferraris, porches, Mercedes, etc.
+He stayed about three years and learned a lot and was exposed to a lot of different cars, such as high-end vehicles including Ferraris, Porches, Mercedes, etc.

 STS sent Tarik to school to get Automotive Service of Excellence certification.
 He was tested so he could be certified for brakes, exhaust and other categories.

 Tarik left STS because money got “slow.”
-He then went to Midas in Clifton, N.J. (stayed for 2 years), before moving to Midas in Totowa, N.J (stayed 3 years).
-He started as a mechanic and became manager after 2 years working Clifton Midas and then worked as a manager in Totowa for another 3 years.
+He then went to Midas in Clifton, N.J., and stayed for two years before moving to Midas in Totowa, N.J. where he stayed for three years.
+He started as a mechanic and became manager after two years working Clifton Midas and then worked as a manager in Totowa for another three years.

 The same friend took him to a location in East Orange, which happened to be a gas station auto shop.
 He immediately decided to buy it in March of 2007.
 The business officially opened May 15, 2007 as MotorHead Auto Body Shop.